CitalopramReturn to Citalopram overview

 Citalopram does not mix well with some other medicines

-Other medicines that may cause problems when taken with citalopram are:
+Other medicines may cause problems when taken with citalopram so always check with your doctor or pharmacist.

 Citalopram does not mix well with street drugs or legal highs